jijdp/portfolio-details/API/PostmanExample.md

 Action Reference from [ReqresAPI](https://reqres.in/)

-Link to my files for the full projects, all requests and test results [myReqresAPI JSON Files]()
+Link to my files for "the full projects, all requests and test results" [myReqresAPI JSON Files]()

 Here's some of the details of this collection: